undefinedlabs/scope-docs/docs/ios-compatibility.md

 ### Libraries

-The Scope iOS agent is compatible with the following libraries:
+The Scope agent is compatible with the following libraries:

 | Name                                                                      | Span/event creation | Extract | Inject |
 |---------------------------------------------------------------------------|:-------------------:|:-------:|:------:|